Lizzie Borden House

 The Lizzie Borden House is notorious for being the home of Lizzie Borden and her family, and it is the location of the 1892 unsolved double murder of Lizzie's father and stepmother Andrew and Abby Borden.
 It is located on 230 Second Street in the city of Fall River, Massachusetts.

 History

-From 1872 to 1892, the house was the property of Andrew Borden, Lizzie's father, who was a member of Fall River high society.
+From 1872 to 1892, the house was the property of Andrew Borden, Lizzie's father, who was a bank president and a member of Fall River high society.
+After buying the house, Andrew Borden altered it so that instead of it being two apartments it would become one home for him and his family.
+However, even after the remodeling, he still refused to install the newest technologies like indoor plumbing and electricity.
+He put a two-stall privy in the basement and a chamber pot under every bed.
+This house was considered middle class and was unusual for someone of his status to live in.
+Andrew Borden purchased it due to its proximity to his business on Main Street.
+He moved his four-person family (his wife, Abby, and his two daughters, Emma and Lizzie) into the home, as well as one maid who lived in the attic (Bridgett).

+Under the ownership of the Bordens, it was quiet, with not many parties, as socialite Lizzie was too embarrassed to show her house to her wealthy friends.
+Abby and Andrew Borden relinquished their ownership upon their deaths to their daughter, Lizzie, in 1892.
 After Lizzie's trial and acquittal for murdering her father and stepmother in the home, she bought another house located at 7 French Street that she named 'Maplecroft'.
 Lizzie lived there until her death on June 1, 1927.
 The house number of 92 Second Street was changed to 230 in 1896.